Truc4/OotRandoCoop/README.md

 #### Primary tester: Delphirus.

 ## Description
-This program synchronizes the data of two copies of The Legend of Zelda: Ocarina of Time (v1.0, US) running within the [BizHawk](https://github.com/TASVideos/BizHawk "BizHawk") emulator.
+This program synchronizes the data of two (or more) copies of The Legend of Zelda: Ocarina of Time (v1.0, US) running within the [BizHawk](https://github.com/TASVideos/BizHawk "BizHawk") emulator.
 It was made with the [Oot Randomizer](https://github.com/AmazingAmpharos/OoT-Randomizer "Oot Randomizer") in mind.

 ## Features
 #### The following things are synchronized